queen-raae/gatsby-remark-oembed/README.md

 3. Create a plugins folder `mkdir plugins`.
 4. Move into the plugins foler `cd plugins`.
 5. Clone this repo `git clone git@github.com:lillylabs/gatsby-remark-oembed.git``
+6. Add the following to the plugins property of the `gatsby-transformer-remark` plugin in `gatsby-config.js`:

+        {
+          resolve: `gatsby-remark-oembed`
+        },

-6. Add a oembed link to one of the markdown posts (pages) on a line with an empty line above and below.
+7. Add a oembed link to one of the markdown posts (pages) on a line with an empty line above and below.
-7. Serve up the page using `gatsby develop`.
+8. Serve up the page using `gatsby develop`.
-8. Take a look at the post you added the oembed link to, and see it being transformed into something else.
+9. Take a look at the post you added the oembed link to, and see it being transformed into something else.

 # Motivation